![]() |

 This ignition exciter dates 1966 and is exactly what I had expected.
 A nice, straight-forward electro-mechanical unit.
 At the right there’s the voltage converter coil with the trembler points as an integral component above.
 The points are placed in a hermetically tight cabinet, probably filled with some highly isolative gas (SF6 or the like).
 The yellow capacitor left from the trembler cabinet is the resonant cap, wired in parallel with the points.
 Left from the transformer coil sits the gas-filled rectifier diode and then the trigger spark gap.
 Some of its electrodes’ material had been sputtered onto the glass walls during operation.
 The series ignition coil is placed in-line with the ignition terinal with the ignition capacitor just above it.
 All these components are glued to a pertinax plate.
 On the other site of this plate there’s the large energy storage capacitor placed as well as the two discharge resistors.
 A more detailed analysis of the failure revealed a partial isolation break-down in the secondary of the voltage converter coil.
 This will reduce the output voltage to a point where the trigger spark gap won’t break down anymore.
 Since the other components are still in a pretty good shape and I managed to open the exciter case without damaging it, I decided to rebuild this unit with an electronic voltage converter.
 After some hours of design work it became amazingly clear how small actually the electromechanical solution of the sixties is.
 Anyway I managed to construct the electronic exciter circuit in the same place but I can tell you this wasn’t easy.
 I’ll post a picture as soon as the new version is ready for testing.
 And here it is:

 The voltage converter is based on a UC3843 current mode PWM flyback converter chip that allows the construction of a very compact and reliable power supply.
 Due to the extremely high switching speeds of power MOSFETs, the step-up transformer requires just about 100 turns for the secondary to produce up to 5kV.
 In this case I used PTFE-isolated PCB patch wire for the secondary because of its superb isolation characteristics.
-This is a shot of my mill making the PCB (actually nothing much to see).

 If anybody is interested in the schematics (very similar to the “Bangbox” but a little simplified and different ignition configuration), please drop me a line.